Freediving isn’t Free of Gear. We use a lot of Equipment!

 What is the best Freediving Snorkel?

 When you chose a freediving snorkel for freediving, prefer a one-piece snorkel with no valves or other contraptions because simpler is more reliant.
 Look for a soft silicone mouthpiece for better comfort.
 Check that the snorkel can be firmly attached to your mask.
 If the attachment is not firm enough, the stream of water will carry the snorkel away when you start kicking.
 For the same reason, look for a buoyant snorkel or buy a special buoyancy sleeve.
 If the snorkel is buoyant, it won’t drown when you lose it but will float to the surface.
+The best freediving snorkel is a simple, soft and full silicone snorkel that is easy to clean.

 You Want to Learn More About Freediving or Start Yourself?!